 6. How are quality measures scored?

 Eligible clinicians will receive credit for the quality measures they successfully report.
 Each measure will be scored on a 0 to 10-point scale based upon an eligible clinician or group practice’s performance.
-In some cases, for groups of 16 or more eligible clinicians, CMS will apply one other population-based.
-A total of 60 or 70 points, depending on practice size can be gathered by this process.
+In some cases, for groups of 16 or more eligible clinicians, CMS will apply population-based measures.
+A total of 60, 70, or 80 points, depending on practice size can be gathered by this process.

 Measure-specific benchmarks, based upon a measure's performance rate, are established by the Centers for Medicare & Medicaid Services (CMS) to determine an eligible clinician's score on the 10-point scale.
 CMS will award points to eligible clinicians based on benchmarking performance rates.
 Each benchmark must have a minimum of twenty (20) MIPS eligible clinicians who reported the measure for at least twenty (20) cases.
 Each measure must have a data completeness of more than 70% of the cases to which the measure applies.
 Benchmarks are updated based on performance in the previous year.
-Same year benchmarking is available so long as the minimum criteria described above are met.
+Same year benchmarking is available if historical benchmarks are not available and ifthe minimum criteria described above are met.

 Also note that CMS encourages the reporting of outcome measures, high-priority measures and measures reported electronically more than process measures.
 In addition to reporting these measures, practices should also submit more than six measures when available to maximize their bonus points.

 Please visit the ASA Quality performance category scoring webpage for more details.